Inbibo/adonisfx_docs/docs/maya/sensors.md

 ## AdnSensorDistance

 AdnSensorDistance is the sensor for computing meaningful output values representing the distance, velocity or acceleration between two transform nodes.
 The values of distance, velocity and acceleration can then be remapped to produce desirable activation values to drive the simulation of an AdonisFX deformer.
-This sensor has to work in combination with an AdnLocatorDistance both for setup and visualisation.
+This sensor has to work in combination with an AdnLocatorDistance both for setup and visualization.
 An example use case for this sensor would be applying it to the connection made between bones which would compute the distance between two bones moving together.

 ### How To Use

-An AdnSensorDistance will be in charge of feeding, after remapping, activation (or other) values into the deformer for driving the simulation and the AdnLocatorDistance for visualisation purposes.
+An AdnSensorDistance will be in charge of feeding, after remapping, activation (or other) values into the deformer for driving the simulation and the AdnLocatorDistance for visualization purposes.
 The value of the sensor can be used to drive the activation of a muscle simulating contraction to increase its stiffness.
 Find more information for connecting the sensor to the deformer in sections below.

 <figure markdown>
   ![AdnSensorDistance distance display on AdnLocatorDistance within a scene](images/adn_sensor_distance.png)